-Join Sean Colins for an in-depth discussion in this video Root certificate authorities, part of Understanding Secure Sockets Layer.
+Join Sean Colins for an in-depth discussion in this video Root certificate authorities, part of Learning Secure Sockets Layer.

 - A root certificate authority is easily identified.
 I'm in Mac OS X, and in OS X, we have this terrific application, called Keychain Access, that gives us the ability to view the certificates, and even gives us some really handy ways to interact with our Certificate Assistant.
 We'll be showing some of that later on, pretty cool A lot of this can be also viewed via the command-line, using the OpenSSL command, but I find that this is a much more graphicly rich way to view these, and so understand that you can certainly use OpenSSL to do this, but on your system, in Linux or in Windows, you can also in Windows use Graphic Designer Interface II to view certificates there, this is just where we are.